Aeoliphile/Artifact-Evaluation---On-the-convolution-efficiency/README.md

 https://www.advanpix.com/documentation/users-manual/

-## FIRST RUN:
+## BEFORE RUNNING THE SCRIPTS:

-Before running any script, first import "On the Convoultion Efficiency" directory to Matlab, and then righ-click on the directory within Matlab' **Current folder** view.
+Before running any script, first import "On the Convolution Efficiency" directory to Matlab, and then righ-click on the directory within Matlab's **Current folder** view.
 From the given options, select **Add to path** ---> **Selected Folders and Subfolders**.